 It is important to wait two weeks for accurate results, as taking the test too early can result in false readings.

 If the pregnancy test is negative, your doctor may recommend trying additional IUI cycles before exploring other fertility options, such as IVF.
-Each journey is different, and success may take time.
+Each fertility journey is unique, and your healthcare professional will discuss the most appropriate next steps based on your individual circumstances.

 If you would like further information about a blood test after two weeks following an IUI procedure, schedule an appointment at Thomson Fertility Centre today.